 To resolve this problem and estimate the fitness cost of expressing the lac operon, growth curves were measured in mono-culture with and without IPTG (experiments were similar to the lacI experiments used for validation).
-These growth curves were used to predict growth in a mixed culture and estimate the fitness cost of growth with IPTG relative to growth without IPTG.
+These growth curves were used to predict growth in a mixed culture and then to estimate the fitness cost of growth with IPTG relative to growth without IPTG.
 Applied to multiple IPTG concentrations and multiple strains, and combined with lac expression measurements, this process provided cost-expression curves for the lac operon (Figure 7).